Our People

 Day 3

-Quito - Galapagos (Natural Paradise)
+Quito - Baltra Island (Natural Paradise)

 Day 4

-In the morning, stop on North Seymour Island where sea lions, marine iguanas, blue-footed boobies, pelicans and frigate birds can be found.
+Morning stop on North Seymour Island where sea lions, marine iguanas, blue-footed boobies, pelicans and frigate birds can be found.
 In the afternoon, visit South Plaza Island.
 This small island features steep cliffs formed by rising lava and is home to of the largest sea lion colonies.

 Day 5